 Cornell regularly counsels boards of directors and board committees on corporate governance matters, crisis management and shareholder engagement issues.

 Cornell is a member of the firm's Executive Committee.

-Legal Media Group/Euromoney’s IFLR1000 The Guide to the World’s Leading Financial Law Firms—Leading Canadian lawyer in capital markets (2016), financial and corporate (2016-2018), M&A (2017, 2019), banking (2019)
+Legal Media Group/Euromoney’s IFLR1000 The Guide to the World’s Leading Financial Law Firms—Highly regarded Canadian lawyer in capital markets (2016-2018), financial and corporate (2016-2018), M&A (2017, 2019), banking (2019)

-Chambers & Partners' Chambers Global: World’s Leading Lawyers for Business, The Client’s Guide—Leading lawyer in corporate/M&A (2014-2016)
+Chambers & Partners' Chambers Global: World’s Leading Lawyers for Business, The Client’s Guide—Leading lawyer in corporate/M&A (2014-2018)

-Lexpert/Thomson Reuters' Canadian Legal Lexpert Directory—Leading lawyer in corporate finance & securities, and in M&A (2013-2014)
+Lexpert/Thomson Reuters' Canadian Legal Lexpert Directory—Leading lawyer in corporate finance & securities, and in M&A (2013-2018)

 Top 50: Americas M&A Dealmakers—Leading lawyer in M&A (2014)

-Cornell is a member of the board of directors of the National Ballet of Canada.
+Cornell is Chair of the Board of Directors of the National Ballet of Canada.